Stripe Atlas gives entrepreneurs access to the basic building blocks for starting a global internet business. Specifically, Atlas helps you:

 - Be invited by a current Atlas user

-- Be invited by an Atlas network partner
+- Be invited by a Stripe Atlas network partner

 You can apply directly and we’ll respond within two weeks.